-• Minimize the WebLogic Server installation by doing the following:
+Minimize the WebLogic Server installation by doing the following:

 Note: There is always a potential of making mistakes when deleting executables, files, and directories from the WebLogic Server installation.
-Therefore, Oracle recommends testing your changes in a secure, development environment before implementing them in a production environment.
+Therefore, Oracle recommends testing your changes in a secure development environment before implementing them in a production environment.

 - Run with the JRE instead of the Java SDK.
 The Javasoft SDK offers a JRE download and installation.
 When installing WebLogic Server, use the Configuration Wizard and select the JRE option.
-This option eliminates the Java compiler and other development tools. - When using JRockit, delete the software components of the Java SDK that are not in the JRockit JRE. - Delete development tools, such as the Configuration Wizard and the jCOM tools, if you don't plan to use them in production. - Delete the Pointbase database which is included for evaluation purposes and it is not supported in the production environments.
+This option eliminates the Java compiler and other development tools. - When using JRockit, delete the software components of the Java SDK that are not in the JRockit JRE. - Delete development tools, such as the Configuration Wizard and the jCOM tools, if you do not plan to use them in production. - Delete the Derby database, which is bundled with WebLogic Server for use by the sample applications and code examples as a demonstration database.